Smell & Taste

 Gas

-Potentially the greatest danger posed to people affected by smell disorders is caused by something used daily in many homes, in fires, cookers and boilers.
 Natural gas is virtually odourless, so a very small amount of an unpleasant smelling chemical is added so that humans can detect its presence.
 This, of course, is of little use to someone who does not have the ability to detect odours.

-Stay SmellSafe with these 4 steps provided by our partners Cadent, the UK’s biggest gas distribution network
+Stay SmellSafe with these 5 steps provided by our partners Cadent, the UK’s biggest gas distribution network

 - Get your gas appliances serviced every year by a Gas Safe Registered engineer.
 Visit gassaferegister.co.uk or call 0800 408 5500.

 - Fit a natural gas detector – these can detect dangerous and ignitable gas escaping and will sound an alarm to warn you of the danger.
+They can be sourced online.

 - Know what to do in the event of a gas escape – if your gas detector sounds, call the National Gas Emergency number for free on 0800 111 999* immediately.